Check Your Visa Status

 Japan Rail Pass

 For visitors who intend to explore beyond Tokyo, the Japan Rail Pass is one of the most economical and convenient ways to travel.
 Only available to non-Japanese visiting on a tourist visa (“Temporary Visitor”), the pass lets you ride most Shinkansen, local trains, and buses that are part of the extensive Japan Rail Company network.
-The Japan Rail Pass is available in 7-, 14-, or 21-day passes in either the standard or business class carriage (“Green Car”); however, it cannot be purchased in Japan—you must apply for it via an authorized travel operator outside of the country.
+The Japan Rail Pass is available in 7-, 14-, or 21-day passes in either the standard or business class carriage (“Green Car”); however, although it can be purchased in Japan it is more expensive and time-consuming to do so, and so you are advised to apply for it via an authorized travel operator before you leave.
 See the Japan Rail Pass for more details.

 Tokyo Imperial Palace Tour

 The Inner Grounds of Tokyo Imperial Palace are only accessible via guided tours (unless you happen to be visiting on the emperor’s birthday or during New Year).
-These need to be booked via the official website in advance.
+Although the Imperial Agency which runs the tours have started a same-day registration process, there are limited spaces and it is best to book via the official website in advance.
+The tour itself is free and you can read more about it here.

 The Ghibli Museum